wolfSSL/wolfssl-examples/dtls/tutorial-udp-dtls.md

 unsigned char       b[1500];    /* watch for incoming messages */
 char           buff[MSGLEN];    /* the incoming message */
 char ack[] = "I hear you fashizzle!\n";
-}
 ```

 #### 2.1.4.3.
 Loop Shift
-With the layering on of dtls we will need to re-allocate our socket and re-bind our socket for each client connection.
+With the layering on of DTLS we will need to re-allocate our socket and re-bind our socket for each client connection.
 Since we will need to free up all memory allocated to handle these connections and additional security our loop will now change to a `while` loop instead of a `for` loop.
 We will loop on the condition that `cleanup != 1`.
 If `cleanup == 1` we will run `wolfSSL_cleanup()`.

 So while not 1 we will keep our socket open and continue listening for packets to arrive.
 Start a `while` in your main function.
 Move the current code from main into the loop.
 At this point, you should have a loop similar to this inside your main function: